 Block I Block II

-Semester Introduction to Major 1 Introduction to Major 2
+er er Introduction to Major 1

-initio didentification to major o
+Summer Semester Introduction to Major 2

-Summer Dealing with Numerical Information
+Se Introduction to Major 3

-Su Knowledge in Context
+Dealing with N umerical Information

 Most courses in the Foundational Year belong to the Core.
 The Core is a distinctive feature of the LAS program in Freiburg and offers a foundation for knowledge and reflection in academic work and beyond for all LAS students regardless of their Major.
 Our aim is to bring together different approaches and contributions from a variety of fields and disciplines for a fruitful reflection of academic work, knowledge production, and scientific practice in general, but also in the field of your LAS specialization.
 Over time and disciplines, understandings vary of what science is, what fundamental ideas underlie it, how scientific work is organized, and what characterizes an accurate and responsible scientific practice.
 A critical and comparative perspective shows that ways of doing science are multifarious, context dependent, and require careful reflection.
 The Core program consists of three parts: (1) basic and advanced academic skills, (2) reflections on knowledge and science, and (3) a curriculum on Responsibility and Leadership.